jzsokol/jzsokol.github.io/_tabs/about.md

 ### About Joseph Z. Sokol

 ![Desktop View](/assets/wiki_profile.png){: width="640" height="480" .w-50 .left}
 Hi!
 I am Joseph Sokol.
-I'm a serial web entrepreneur, tech visionary, published scientist, writer, classical pianist and ex-professional bike racer.
-My work expertise is focused on the application of artificial intelligence in cardiology.
+My work expertise is focused on the application of artificial intelligence in cardiology, scientific, technical and commercial.
+But, more than that, I'm a serial web entrepreneur, tech visionary, published scientist, writer, classical pianist and ex-professional bike racer.
 I am the founder of [iCardio.ai](https://iCardio.ai) and [OlehPay](https://olehpay.co.il).

 I have taken an atypical path in life having dropped out of University to pursue entrepreneurship.
 I've lived in Spain and Israel, there I taught myself two languages (Spanish, Hebrew).
 Since my teens, I've passionately pursued classical piano, delving into Chopin, Debussy and other Romantics, and, I competed in category 1/2 pro cycling races in California, despite being a Type 1 diabetic.
 I hold a unique and optimistic perspective on life. <br><br>